Search sheldonbrown.com and sheldonbrown.org

 This may seem like a lot of trouble and expense to go to for a bike that may not see that many years of use, and it isn't for everybody.
 Nevertheless, for parents who care about cycling and want to share it with their children, I believe it is well worth it.

 It is not necessary to buy a $2000 bike to ride with kids, in fact much less expensive machines will do the job.
 The fact that kids are small and light causes them to put much less stress on a tandem than an adult does.
 Tandems that are only barely acceptable for use with two adults may be perfectly satisfactory with child stokers.
+Keep an eye out for a used tandem in online classified ads and through bike clubs.
+They do show up.
 If you are handy with tools, you could even build your own out of two single bikes.

 My wife and I have two kids and two kidback tandems.
 We have put thousands of miles on them together, including several multi-day tours.
 They are our favorite bikes.
 The opportunity to share cycling with our children this way has been beyond price.

 [Amen -- my son wanted to ride the tandem so badly, that when we first tried it out and the chain fell off, he cried and cried.
-When I fixed it and we went out for our first short ride together, a half-hour later, he was in seventh heaven. -- John Allen]
+When I fixed it and we went out for our first short ride together, a half-hour later, he was in seventh heaven.
+This is not to speak of our being able to get out of the house, get some exercise and stop at a local delicatessen for lunch when we would otherwise have been housebound or had to pile into a car -- John Allen]

 |Articles by Sheldon Brown and others|